80+ best Presidents’ Day sales from Target, Home Depot, Amazon, more — save up to 80%

 Looking for incredible suction and pet hair–banishing abilities?
 These upright, stick and robot vacuums by respected brands like Shark and Dyson will get the job done with efficiency and ease — and you'll save big bucks in the process.

-Amazon: Take advantage of sales on Shark, Bissell and more of your favorite brands.
+Amazon: Take advantage of sales on Shark, Black+Decker and more of your favorite brands.

 Dyson: Save up to $150 on the brand's iconic vacuums.